 Cross Dressing

-73. Why are the big 4 called the Big 4 companies?
+73. What are the Big 4 companies?

 Deloitte, Pricewaterhouse Coopers, KPMG, and Ernst & Young.